Gandi/hiring/en/frontend-dev.md

 Please include your Skype or Hangouts id for the first interview and send your resume in English and/or project portfolio (GitHub, etc.), thank you!

+## Get in touch

+To apply, contact us at emploi@gandi.net.